Do you know the most common payroll compliance mistakes? Odds are your organization has made some of these, as well.

 [This post was originally published in May 2017 and has been updated and revised to reflect current information.]

-While payroll compliance can be a challenge, failure to be in compliance with the labor laws can be costly.
-One of the most common employee complaints that lead to legal claims against employers involves payroll issues.
+Payroll compliance can be challenging for any business, large or small, and failing to stay in compliance with payroll and other labor laws can be costly.
+This is especially true since one of the most common employee legal claims against employers involves payroll issues.

 An full list of payroll errors could fill a small book, but here are five common errors made in payroll compliance practices that should be avoided:

 1) Employee Payments Outside Of Your Payroll

 All payments to employees, regardless of the form or intent, should go through payroll since these are considered a form of taxable wages.
 In other words, any bonuses, commissions, or even tangible gifts in lieu of cash payments, are usually considered taxable income or wages.
 Even gift cards are considered the same as cash and need to be included in taxable wages.

 You may, however, apply for business reimbursement expenses for some items providing you have supporting receipts.
 And keep in mind that the IRS requires employers to accurately withhold the proper payroll taxes from payments to employees.

 2) Failing to File Appropriate Forms on Time